 If you have been arguing over petty things, picking at each other regularly, then the underlying respect and love may be fading.

-It’s normal to have disagreements in a relationship, but usually, we’re much more willing to forgive the other person and move on if we have deep feelings for them.
+It’s normal to have disagreements in loving relationships, but usually, we’re much more willing to forgive the other person and move on if we have deep feelings for them.

 11. You Keep Coming Up With Excuses To Stay Together